 - Day 2 covers the last part of the journey, leaving San Antonio in the middle of the night and arriving in Tucson the evening of the following day

-Even with the journey split into two days, this is still a very long post, so I’ve further split it into sections, starting with my departure from New Orleans which you can read about after the gallery, followed by:
+Even with the journey split into two days, this is still a very long post, so I’ve further split it into the following sections:

 - The Sunset Limited

 - From Beaumont to Houston and San Antonio

 If you want to follow along, check out this interactive route map.

 I’d been staying in the heart of the French Quarter, itself the historic centre of New Orleans.
 Although only a 30-minute walk from the station, I decided, on account of all my luggage, to take the streetcar.
 Although I’m not a morning person, I left my apartment at 07:30 and caught the 49 line, which conveniently runs along North Rampart Street, a few blocks from the apartment, all the way to the front of the train station, where I arrived at eight o’clock.

 Part of the reason for being so early is that I knew that I wanted to stop off at Mammoth Espresso in the Central Business District.
 This charming shop is less than 10 minutes’ walk east of the station, so is the perfect spot for a pre-departure flat white.
 Although I didn’t have time to write it up, it was my first stop on my return to New Orleans the following year (you can see what I made of it here).